Niki Tobi

 Niki Tobi, CON (July 14, 1940 – June 19, 2016) was an Associate Justice of the Supreme Court of Nigeria.
-Tobi was born in Esanma, Bomadi LGA in what is now Delta State.
-Prior to his career in the bench, he was the dean of Faculty of Law and deputy vice-chancellor (academic services), University of Maiduguri.
+Tobi was born in Esanma, Bomadi LGA, in what is now Delta State.
+Prior to his career at the bench, he was the dean of Faculty of Law and deputy vice-chancellor (academic services), University of Maiduguri.
 He was appointed to the Supreme Court in 2002.

 He was known for his legal erudition and wide knowledge of legal principles.
-He died on June 19, 2016.
+Niki Tobi died on June 19, 2016.